Cranfield School of Management - Masters in Finance and Management

 There are pre-session courses required for those students who do not have a background in finance or management.
 These courses are Introduction to Accounting, Statistics and Basic Finance.
 All students are required to attend the Statistics and Finance lectures as part of their orientation week.

 The first and second terms cover 10 core courses that cover finance management related topics.
 The third and fourth terms consist of four elective courses and the writing of a final thesis.

 All of the courses offered are taught with an emphasis on real-world challenges.
 Students will learn through case studies, participative exercises, interactive lectures, group projects and sessions led by industry speakers.

 The thesis is a major research project that gives students the opportunity to gain hands-on industry experience and make a real difference in a financial environment.

-The tuition fees for the Cranfield University MSc in Finance and Management course starting in September 2016 are £22,000.
+The tuition fees for the Cranfield University MSc in Finance and Management is £23,000 and £25,000 for international students.
 A non-refundable deposit of £1,000 is due when acceptance of a place in the program is made.
 The remainder of the tuition fees are payable either before, or on the day of registration, which is the first day of orientation week.

-There are a limited number of scholarships and bursaries available for students who qualify, the latter worth a maximum of £4,000 for qualifying students.
+There are a limited number of scholarships and bursaries available for students who qualify.
 Those who wish to be considered for these scholarships should indicate so in the financial details section of the application form.

-Once your application is processed, an email will be sent for results or for a request for an interview.
-If you are successful in admission, a letter of confirmation will be emailed in order to secure your place in the program.
-The deposit to reserve your place in the program is due at this time.
+Once the application is processed, an email will be sent for results or for a request for an interview.
+If an individual is successful in admission, a letter of confirmation will be emailed in order to secure their place in the program.
+The deposit to reserve their place in the program is due at this time.